In this lesson, I will show you how you can use keyboard shortcuts to manipulate filters in Excel.

 Take a look at the following example.

-In this example, we have headers (Name, Surname) so we have to check this option.
+In this example, we have headers (First Name, Last Name) so you have to check this option.

 There is another way to create filter icons using keyboard shortcuts: Ctrl + Shift + L.